garysteinmetz/technology_survey_study_materials/readme.md

 Assortative Mating
 Engineer can move easily into and out of jobs
 Software is eating the world
+It's quite common for software developers to underestimate how long it will take to do something But there frequently is a young and male machismo to the work (but maybe that's common in competitive professions) The more you want something, the worse your negotiating position Did you attempt to use good judgement and did you try Rent seeking
+In terms of personal development, software development is humbling because the software developer is frequently proven wrong In social venues (like parties and gatherings), it's hard to relate the work to others I am either an adult or I'm a child and reviewed/discussed these exam questions with my parent(s)/guardian(s)
 //
 https://git-scm.com/download/win
 git clone https://github.com/garysteinmetz/technology_survey_study_materials.git